Bone Density Loss

 - Organ meats (kidneys, liver)

-Other lifestyle factors
+5. Other negative lifestyle factors

 Alcohol: Greater bone density was found in men consuming seven or more alcoholic beverages weekly than in non-drinkers, highlighting the potential benefits of low to moderate alcohol consumption.
 On the other hand, men with high alcohol intake had a worse BMD.